Bellman filtering and smoothing for state-space models: Conclusion

 \section{Conclusion}

-The Bellman filter for state-space models as developed in this article generalises the Kalman filter and is equally computationally inexpensive, but is robust in the case of heavy-tailed observation noise and applicable to a wider range of (nonlinear and non-Gaussian) models.
-Under suitable conditions, the Bellman-filtered states are shown to be (a) stable over time as well as (b) contractive in quadratic mean to a small region around the true state at every time step.
-Unlike most results for approximate filters, the contraction result is global in that it holds even for arbitrarily bad predictions.
-When the latent state is constant over time, the Bellman filter collapses to an implicit stochastic-gradient method, connecting it with recent advances in statistics and machine learning.
-Approximate parameter estimation is computationally efficient and remains possible for high-dimensional latent states and/or degenerate state dynamics; in this general setting, no exact methods are currently available.
+The Bellman filter for state-space models as developed in this article generalises the Kalman filter and is equally computationally inexpensive in high-dimensional state spaces, but robust in the case of heavy-tailed observation noise and applicable to a wider range of (nonlinear and non-Gaussian) models.
+Under suitable conditions, the Bellman-filtered states are globally contractive to a small region around the true state at every time step, while filtering errors remain uniformly bounded over time.
+A second contribution is the development of a Bellman smoother that is mathematically equivalent to the classic Rauch, Tung and Striebel (\citeyear{rauch1965maximum}) smoother, but applicable more generally---as an approximation---to state-space models with nonlinear and/or non-Gaussian observation equations.
+Third, the approximate static-parameter estimation procedure developed here is straightforward to implement and, again, computationally inexpensive; the resulting parameter estimates for various sample sizes appear to be no less accurate or efficient than those of (asymptotically exact) simulation-based methods.

-We investigated the performance of the Bellman filter in extensive simulation studies.
-For a wide range of univariate models, the predictions of the Bellman filter are near identical to those of state-of-the art simulation-based methods.
+In a simulation study involving a wide range of univariate models, the performance of the Bellman filter is near identical to those of state-of-the art simulation-based methods in terms of parameter estimation and filtering, while additionally enabling smoothing.
 Filtering speeds are improved by factors up to ${\sim}160$ (compared to particle filters) and ${\sim}2{,}000$ (cf.\ importance samplers).
-Likewise, computation times for estimating constant parameters are reduced by factors up to ${\sim}10$ (cf.\ importance samplers) and ${\sim}400$ (cf.\ particle filters).
-For a recent model in financial econometrics featuring high-dimensional, nonlinear and degenerate state dynamics, the Bellman filter outperforms the particle filter for the purposes of both parameter estimation and filtering.
+Likewise, computation times for estimating the static parameters are reduced by factors up to ${\sim}10$ (cf.\ importance samplers) and ${\sim}400$ (cf.\ particle filters).
+In an application with a high-dimensional climate model, the tracking performance of the Bellman filter remains virtually unchanged as the dimension of the state space is increased from $10$ to $150$, while that of the particle filter deteriorates sharply---due to the curse of dimensionality---even when employing very many particles: e.g.\ with $10^6$ particles in $150$ spatial dimensions, the Bellman filter is both faster (by a factor ${\sim}1{,}000$) and more accurate (by a factor ${\sim}1.8$ in terms of mean absolute filtering error).
+In a second application with highly nonlinear and degenerate state dynamics, the Bellman filter outperforms the particle filter for the purposes of both parameter estimation and filtering.

 {

 }